AdobeDocs/campaign-web.fr-FR/help/v8/workflows/activities/build-audience.md

 >[!NOTE]
 >
->Les audiences chargées à partir d’un fichier ne peuvent pas être ciblées à l’aide d’une activité Créer une audience .
-Pour ce faire, vous devez utiliser une **Chargement de fichier** activité suivie d’une **Réconciliation** activité.
+>Les audiences chargées à partir d’un fichier ne peuvent pas être ciblées à l’aide d’une activité Créer une audience.
+Pour ce faire, vous devez utiliser une activité **Charger un fichier** suivie d’une activité **Réconciliation**.
 [En savoir plus](../../audience/about-recipients.md)

 <!--
 The **Build audience** activity can be placed at the beginning of the workflow or after any other activity.
 Any activity can be placed after the **Build audience**.